 A study of the religious, social, political, and economic developments of the Reformation Era beginning with the background of the Renaissance period through the end of the Counter-Reformation and the origins of the Wars of Religion of the late sixteenth and early seventeenth century.
 Of particular interest will be the lives of the leading reformers and their theology.
 This study will cover both the Reformation in Europe and in England.
 This course will cover the Magisterial Reformation in addition to the Radical Reformation and the Counter Reformation with emphasis on political and social consequences.
+This 5000-level course is cross-listed with a 4000-level course and includes specific graduate course requirements which reflect appropriate deeper learning experiences and rigor in the higher-level course.
 Spring, even-numbered years.

 Cross Listed Courses: HIST 4319, RELI 4373